-- To validate candidate biomarkers of individual sensitivity identified from the mechanistic studies (see above) in cohorts of exposed and non-exposed subjects that have developed cancer or non-cancer diseases. - To improve or set-up key cohorts (see 4.1.2 for criteria for informative cohorts) and conduct molecular epidemiological studies to determine factors (host and environmental) involved in individual susceptibility to radiation-induced cancer and non-cancer effects and to quantify their effects. - To quantify the variation in risk between different population groups and the impact of different factors (age at exposure, attained age, co-exposures and host factors).
-The nature of the interaction of ionizing radiation with co-exposures to other agents (e.g. tobacco smoke, heavy metals) for various cancers is important in considering risk transfer between different populations. - To develop models of radiation-induced pathogenesis in dependence on individual risk factors.
+To validate candidate biomarkers of individual sensitivity identified from the mechanistic studies in cohorts of exposed and non-exposed subjects that have developed cancer or noncancer diseases.

+- To improve or set-up key cohorts and conduct molecular epidemiological studies to determine factors (host and environmental) involved in individual susceptibility to radiationinduced cancer and non-cancer effects and to quantify their effects. - To quantify the variation in risk between different population groups and the impact of different factors (age at exposure, attained age, co-exposures and host factors).
+The nature of the interaction of ionizing radiation with co-exposures to other agents (e.g. tobacco smoke, heavy metals) for various cancers is important in considering risk transfer between different populations. - To develop systems biology models of radiation-induced pathogenesis in dependence on individual risk factors.